aubreyhayes47/method_i/backend/casting/README.md

 The unique candidates produced by this pipeline become initial entries in the `LivingDossier`.
 Those dossiers then supply context for the `ScenePipeline`, ensuring dialogue reflects each character's established background.

+## API

+An in-memory log tracks candidate reviews and backs a FastAPI route.
+`GET /casting-call/candidates` returns all logged entries as JSON.